I couldn’t hold in my excitement as we drove up the dirt driveway to the Wanaka Lavender Farm.

 The view to the right was a riot of purple against a pale blue sky, with dark green trees and summer-dried mountains between.

 The area around Wanaka is well known for outdoor adventure and adrenalin-inducing activities, so taking time to chill out and soak in a bit of the beautiful surroundings at a peaceful location sounded ideal.
-Plus.
-Lavender Farm.
-Need I say more?

-Started about 6 years ago by two brothers, Tim and Stef Zeestraten, the lavender farm in Wanaka consists of 10 acres of lavender fields and displays in rows and other patterns, plus a shop selling all things honey and lavender (even ice cream!) and a tea room.
+Started by two brothers, Tim and Stef Zeestraten, the lavender farm in Wanaka consists of 10 acres of lavender fields and displays in rows and other patterns, plus a lovely shop selling all things honey and lavender based (even ice cream!) and a tea room.

 What to see at the Wanaka Lavender Farm

-Lavender, of course!
 You have free reign to wander around the gardens and lavender fields.
-The Wanaka Lavender Farm is about a 5-minute drive from Lake Wanaka itself, which is where you might normally be looking for beautiful views.
+The Wanaka Lavender Farm is about a 5-minute drive from Lake Wanaka, which is where you might normally look for beautiful views.

 Visit the farm animals

 In addition to the lush gardens, there are several fields for farm animals at the lavender farm.
-It was funny coming across a Highland Coo on our travels so far from home was funny!
+Coming across a Highland Coo on our travels so far from home was funny!

 Shop & Tea Room

 We skipped quickly through the shop and tea room when we first arrived at the lavender farm, eager to get out in the fields in the early morning sunshine.